 To run the hit-finding analysis type ‘i24-ssx /path/to/visit/directory/’ into the terminal. e.g. ‘i24-ssx /dls/i24/data/2020/mx12345-6/’

-This opens three terminal windows and, once data has been written to disk, a graphical representation of spot finding results from DIALS 40-41 (Figure 6a).
+This opens three terminal windows and, once data has been written to disk, a graphical representation of spot finding results from Diffraction Integration for Advanced Light Sources (DIALS) 40-41 (Figure 6a).

 Default settings scores every 10th image and refreshes every few seconds to minimise the computational load.